cityofaustin/policy-lab/.github/ISSUE_TEMPLATE/policy-issue.md

 ---

 ## Describe the user story the policy issue that is blocking it
 ***Tell us how the policy (or perceived policy) is stopping someone from doing what they want/need to do.
-Example:
+Use this format:
 > [user] needs a way to [do something] in order to [achieve a goal].
 But they're blocked from doing it because [policy issue, or perceived barrier].